dmlc/xgboost/doc/tutorials/feature_interaction_constraint.rst

     onerror="this.src='../_static/feature_interaction_illustration1.png'; this.onerror=null;">
   </p>

-It is often the case that, when many variables are allowed to interact on the sole basis of minimizing training loss, the resulting decision tree ends up capturing spurious relationship (noise) rather than legitimate relationship that generalizes across different datasets. **Feature interaction constraints** allow users to decide which variables are allowed to interact and which are not.
+When the tree depth is larger than one, many variables interact on the sole basis of minimizing training loss, and the resulting decision tree may capture a spurious relationship (noise) rather than a legitimate relationship that generalizes across different datasets. **Feature interaction constraints** allow users to decide which variables are allowed to interact and which are not.